-You can easily send a broadcast to just a single subscriber, or a handful of subscribers.
+You can easily send a broadcast to just a single subscriber, or to a handful of subscribers.

-☝️ TIP: If you're sending to more than a handful of subscribers at once, it might be quicker if you add a tag to them and filter by that tag (rather than adding their email addresses one-by-one, as in this tutorial).
-Ultimately, you can accomplish this however makes the most sense for you.
+TIP: If you're sending to more than a handful of subscribers at once, it might be quicker if you add a tag to them and then filter by that tag (rather than adding their email addresses one-by-one, as in this tutorial).

 1. Navigate to the recipients page of a new broadcast